MingoMangoManden/ProceduralWorldGen/README.md

 # ProceduralWorldGen
-A quick program to sample some hopefully neat looking terrain.
+A quick program to sample some hopefully neat looking islands.

 Some examples of terrain it can generate: